TheoLvs/reinforcement-learning/9. Discrete optimization with RL/lessons/knapsack_problem.md

 - It's not polynomial, but exponential because K is represented in a computer by log(K) bits.
 So we call this type of algorithms pseudo-polynomials.
 Because it's only efficient when K is small

+## 🌴 Branch, bound & relaxation
+When you do exhaustive search it's basically building a decision tree of 2^n branches.
+Relaxation methods are to explore the tree without computing all nodes.
+We iterate two steps:
+- **Branching** (splitting the problem into a number of subproblems like in exhaustive search)
+- **Bounding** (finding an optimistic estimate of the best solution to the subproblem, maximization = upper bound & minimization = lower bound)

+### How to find an optimization evaluation?
+How can I relax my problem?
+> - We relax a constraint
+> - Build the tree and evaluate an optimistic estimate
+> - If branching leads to a lower optimisatic estimate, we don't even need to go further in a branch and we can prune it.

+*Branching & bounding can be done a lot of different ways, see Search strategies section*

+### What can we relax in the knapsack problem?
+- The capacity constraint -> take everything in the knapsack
+- The selection variable, we can imagine taking a fraction of each item (xi is now a decimal), this is called **linear relaxation**

+Linear relaxation for the knapsack algorithm works by :
+- Sorting by value density ratio
+- Fill the rest of the knapsack with a fraction of the last item that can partially fit, and you have an optimistic estimate for pruning

+## 🔍 Search strategies

+### Depth-first
+Prunes when a node estimation is worse than the best found
+- Go deep
+- When does it prune? when it finds a new node worse than the found solution
+- Is it memory efficient?
+It can be if we look at a few branches

+### Best-first
+Select the node with the best estimation
+- Go for the best
+- When does it prune? when all the nodes are worse than a found solution
+- It it memory efficient?
+If we exaggerate and think of a knapsack with infinite capacity, we will commpute the entire tree, so infinite time and infinite space would be required.
+When the problem is small, it can be efficient.

+### Least discrepancy or limited discrepancy search
+Trust a greedy heuristic
+- Assume a good heuristic is available
+  - It makes very few mistakes
+  - Search tree is binary
+  - Following the heuristic means branching left and branching right means the heuristic was wrong
+- Limited Discrepancy Search (LDS)
+  - Avoid mistakes at all costs
+  - Explore the search space in increasing order of mistakes
+  - Trusting the heuristic less and less

+We explore the search spaces in waves, and trust the heuristic less and less. <br>Its efficiency really depends on a trade off between space and time.

+### And many others search strategies

 ## 📚 References
 - [Wikipedia page on Knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem)